allendegroot/Demo_2/README.md

 Each of these are converted to an 8 bit value which is then converted back on the Arduino side.
 This is the core functionality of the CV code.

+### Arduino Code

+This code can be found in teh `Arduino Code` folder.
+Descriptions as to each file's purpose adn usage can be found there.